19hours/sg-statutes/Acts/Workplace Safety and Health Act.md

 (a) the whole or any part of any house or any other structure, whether used for the purpose of human habitation or otherwise; and

-(b) any structure, support or foundation connected to the house or structure in paragraph (a);
+(b) any structure, support or foundation connected to the house or structure referred to in paragraph (a);

 “building operation” means —